oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6309_size/45_mm_id_100_mm_od_25_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6309 Size 45 mm Id 100 mm Od 25 mm Depth
+# Hardware Bearing 6300 Series 6309 Size 45 mm ID 100 mm OD 25 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base